 - Apply the bootstrap file on your Openshift cluster using kubectl

-This step will deploy the k8s mgmt operator on your Openshift cluster, start downloading the required container images and establish connectivity with the controller.
-This step can take 2-3 minutes and depends on the resources available on the cluster and network download speeds.
+This step will deploy the Kubernetes mgmt operator on your Openshift cluster, start downloading the required container images and establish connectivity with the controller.
+This step can take 2-3 minutes and depends on the resources available on the cluster and network download speeds to download the required container images.

 After the previous step is complete, you can verify if the resources are operational by using the "zero trust kubectl" channel from the web console.
 Click on "Kubectl" on the web console and type the following command.